The Great European Road Trip

 And … our first stop is Berlin.
 Also known as “The Grey City”, in reality, it’s anything but.
 As the capital city of Germany, Berlin has practically anything you could think of.
 From great food to incredible history, and fantastic sights.

 Our journey to Berlin wasn’t as packed with food though, as it was with exploring the city’s history.
 And what’s the best way to explore a city’s history?
 Why by bike of course!
 At least, that’s what Daniel thought, our travel companion and a fellow travel blogger!
-That’s why we found ourselves a couple of rental bikes and then set out on our trip around Berlin by bike (you can too with a discount of 10% by using code AGNESSNCEZ).
+That’s why we found ourselves a couple of rental bikes and then set out on our trip around Berlin by bike.

 Here was our route, so you can trace our steps and make the most of your time in Berlin: